 Transfers From IRA Accounts To Taxable Accounts

-You can transfer funds from your IRA into a taxable investing goal or cash goal, however, taxes and penalties may apply.
+You can transfer funds from your IRA into a taxable, stocks and bonds investing goal or cash goal, however, taxes and penalties may apply.
 Please note that since we are not registered tax advisors, we cannot give specific tax advice about how your distribution might be taxed.
 For the best information about your individual circumstances, please consult a qualified tax professional.